 Impact on Singapore Market: Boon for Car Leasing in Singapore?

 If the implications of auto tariffs for Singapore are to be considered, it must first be acknowledged that car ownership in Singapore is expensive.
 With regards to imports and exports of cars here, excise duties apply, which are a form of tax imposed on specific goods within a country.
 The Excise Duty on a car in Singapore stands at 20% of its Open Market Value (OMV).
-Such taxes are imposed as a means to control the car population in land-scare Singapore.
+Such taxes are imposed as a means to control the car population in land-scarce Singapore.

-In the event that auto-market conditions turn bad in the US, affected automobile brands from Europe, Japan, South Korea and elsewhere may instead turn to markets such as Singapore and the neighbouring Southeast Asia, a region still experiencing economic growth and a rising base of middle class consumers.
+In the event that auto-market conditions turn bad in the US, affected automobile brands from Europe, Japan, South Korea and elsewhere may instead turn to markets such as Singapore and neighbouring Southeast Asia, a region still experiencing economic growth and a rising base of middle-class consumers.
 In Singapore, this would make sense since according to official statistics, Honda, BMW, Mercedes, Toyota and Kia were among the top brands of the car population in Singapore in 2017, as they have been in the years before that.
 And if US car makers are hit by retaliatory tariffs in Europe, American car brands may also turn to Singapore and Southeast Asia.